MichalBurda4/Hotel-Management/README.md

 # Hotel-Management

-Działanie/Uruchomienie programu
+Operation/Startup of the program

-1. Ten plik zawiera informacje dotyczące tego jak uruchomić i obsługiwać wskazany program "HotelManagement".
+1. This file contains information on how to start and operate the indicated program "HotelManagement".

-2. Uruchom program i postępuj zgodnie z instrukcjami, które wyświetlą się w konsoli.
+2. start the program and follow the instructions that will appear in the console.
-Po uruchomieniu programu powinno pokazać się:
+After starting the program, it should show:
-Witam w systemie zarządzającym hotelem!
+Welcome to the hotel management system!
-Podaj komendę :)
+Enter the command :)
-Dostępne komendy:
+Available commands:
-lista - wyświetla wszystkie informacje o pokojach list - listuje wszystkie pokoje view - wyświetla informacje o pokoju checkin - dokonuje rejestracji gościa checkout - wymeldowuje gościa save - zapisuje stan do pliku CSV lub XLSX exit - wyjście z programu
+list - displays all room information list - lists all rooms view - displays information about the room checkin - performs guest registration checkout - checks out the guest save - saves the status to CSV or XLSX file exit - exits the program
-Podaj komendę:
+Specify a command:

-3. Podaj jedną z wymienionych komend i postępuj zgodnie z dalszymi instrukcjami, które pokażą się w konsoli.
+3. enter one of the listed commands and follow the further instructions that will show up in the console.

-4. Dostępne pokoje to: 101, 102, 103, 201, 202, 203, 301, 302, 303.
+4. the available rooms are: 101, 102, 103, 201, 202, 203, 301, 302, 303.

-5. Zakończenie działania programu: wypisz komendę "exit".
+5. terminate the program: write out the "exit" command.